bgreenba/CiscoXDR_AI-AI/README.md

 5. If the healthcheck passes, you are good to go!
 Go do an investigation or view an incident and see the new options in the pivot menu on observables.
 IF it failed, troubleshoot and restart :)
 6. In XDR Automate, import the workflow for use in Incident Response.

-## Adding Custom Entries in references.py
+## Adding Custom Entries in references.py for stage 1

 The `references.py` file allows you to define custom entries for observables.
 Each entry in the list should be a JSON dict with the following structure: